 The Bluebell Railway is justifiably renowned for its fantastic collection of vintage carriages.
 We still have over 20 pre-nationalisation carriages stored in the open - to conserve them for the future it is vital to get them under cover as soon as possible.
-The Cash for Cover Appeal aims to raise £350,000 to enable us to get a roof over those treasures as soon as possible, to prevent them deteriorating further.
+The Cash for Cover Appeal aims to raise at least £350,000 to enable us to get a roof over those treasures as soon as possible, to prevent them deteriorating further.
 Nicholas Owen's video explains the project in more detail.

 Twinned with the Museumstoomtram Hoorn-Medemblik

 Your ideal Film/TV location? - A great day out for all the family.